Eldiyar0220/Simpler-flutter-generator/README.md

 ```

+### 1.3.2
+ - fixed pubSpec update with + camera: ^0.10.0+1 update camera: ^0.11.0+2 ✅
+ - removed update button from packages with git
+ - removed text [latest]

+### 1.3.1
+ - added code lens update to new version
+ - changed the Extension Icon

 ### 1.2.8
  - Changed template of Generate Assets
  - removed outputPath to generateAll by default false, if generateAll true so will ask the modal dialog